afs202005277/Music/README.md

     - **Artist and Genre Exploration:**
         - Constructs word clouds for visualizing the most popular artists and genres for specific years (e.g., 2011 and 2016).
         - Provides comparisons between top artists to highlight their contributions and key features.
+        - Highlights contributions of top artists, including their evolution and relevance over time.

     - **Insights into Specific Years:**
         - Focuses on specific years (e.g., 2011 and 2016) to analyze energy contributions and musical trends.